Pakistan tests nuclear-capable ballistic missile

 U.S. intelligence estimates last year put the number of nuclear weapons deployed by Pakistan at 90 to 110.
 Analysts say the strategic U.S. ally's nuclear arsenal is the fastest growing in the world.

-Pakistan, like neighbouring India, is not a signatory to the nuclear non-proliferation treaty (NPT).
+Pakistan, like neighboring India, is not a signatory to the nuclear non-proliferation treaty (NPT).

 (Reporting by Sheree Sardar and Qasim Nauman; Editing by Rebecca Conway and Robert Birsel)